atchavez888/Nina-Chavez/final_project_part2_NinaChavez.md

     * I originally began Wireframing in Datawrapper but found that Infogram's setup for mapping allowed me to add in an interactive means to display: each country's name, year the partnership was established and the actual name of the chapter.
 That should clarify a bit more historical and name recognition for the audience especially if they interact with my Shorthand website for the final.

 >* **Positive Impacts of TFA as of 2019:**
     * I needed a lot of help designing this cluster of infographics.
 Overall, though, it seems like I should sit down with Max, the TA, and flesh this out this week.
+I may also need to use InDesign or Illustrator.
+Will Infogram be helpful?

 **RESPONSES INCLUDED:**